Nares Chandra Sen-Gupta: Early life and career

-Sen-Gupta was born into a Baidya Brahmin family on 17 May 1882 at his paternal uncle's home in Bogra (now in Bangladesh).
-His parental home was in the village of Banshi in Tangail.
+Sen-Gupta was born into a Baidya Brahmin family on 17 May 1882 at his maternal uncle's home in Bogra (now in Bangladesh).
+His parental home was in the village of Banshi in Kalihati, Tangail district.
 His father, Maheshchandra Sengupta, was a deputy magistrate.
-He received his master's degree in philosophy from Calcutta University in 1903 and carried on research on 'Neo-German and Indian Philosophy' up to 1905 at Presidency College as a government scholar.
-He obtained a doctorate in Law from Calcutta University in 1914 that examined the social and legal structures of the ancient Indian civilization.
+He received his Master of Arts degree in philosophy from Calcutta University in 1903 and carried on research on 'Neo-German and Indian Philosophy' up to 1905 at Presidency College as a government scholar.
+He obtained a doctorate in law from Calcutta University in 1914 that examined the social and legal structures of the ancient Indian civilization.